pronovic/apologies-server/notes/API.md

 When a player has been notified that it is their turn via the _Game Player Turn_ event, it must choose a move from among the legal moves provided in the event, and request to execute that move by id.
+This triggers a _Game Player Move_ event.
 When a move has been completed, this triggers one of several other events depending on the state of the game (potentially a _Game State Change_ event, a _Game Player Turn_ event, a _Game Completed_ event, etc.).
 The request will be rejected with a _Request Failed_ event if the player is not playing a game, if the player's game has been cancelled or completed, if it is not currently the player's turn, or if the player attempts to execute an illegal move.
 Receipt of this message resets the sender's last active timestamp and marks the sender as active, and also resets the game's last active timestamp and marks the game as active.

 Example request: